Kathy Kane: Pre-Crisis

+Post-Crisis

+Later, the conclusion of the publisher's 1985 maxiseries Crisis on Infinite Earths altered DC Universe continuity, subsequently changing the character histories of Batwoman and Bat-Girl.
+In the new continuity, Kathy Kane did exist, though her persona as Batwoman had been erased.
+Bat-Girl never existed either, but a superheroine named Flamebird was introduced, who had a somewhat similar costume and name, "Bette Kane".

 Despite the erasure of both Kathy Kane as Batwoman and Betty Kane as Bat-Girl, there were references to both heroines in Post-Crisis publications.
 In Alan Moore's Batman: The Killing Joke, Batman stares at a photograph that portrays Bat-Girl, Batwoman, Ace the Bat-Hound, and Bat-Mite—characters that did not exist in DC continuity at the time.
 In Planet Krypton #1, which was part of The Kingdom storyline, a Hypertime ghost of Batwoman haunts the Planet Krypton restaurant.
 Batman briefly recognizes her as "Kathy", but then quickly denies knowing her.
 Kathy, sans her Batwoman identity, was also referenced in a few Post-Crisis publications.
 According to The DC Comics Encyclopedia: The Definitive Guide to The Characters of the DC Universe (2004), Kathy was described as a wealthy former circus stuntwoman that had inherited her father's fortune and later became acquainted with Bruce Wayne as a Gotham socialite.
 She eventually became a crimefighting ally to Batman, although she never used the Batwoman name.
 The encyclopedia entry explains that she eventually purchased a circus and was murdered by a member of the League of Assassins; however, the Bronze Tiger was not her killer.
 Her murder was again recalled in Suicide Squad #38.
 During the Beast Boy miniseries, Flamebird tried to post bail for Beast Boy with money "borrowed from Aunt Kathy."
 Flamebird further mentioned that "Aunty Kathy's in Gotham" in Teen Titans #39.